jamesphilhower/spectreProjectInterview/Readme.md

 path options include:

 /*:

--'trigger'-> POST endpoint that triggers docker job that adds data to database from external API -'store' -> POST endpoint that accepts json body to add data to database -'load' -> GET endpoint can accept argument datetime with an int in unix time -'lastEntry' -> GET endpoint that returns last item in database -'deleteDatabase' -> GET endpoint thtat removes all items from database -'dbLength'  -> GET endpoint returns length of items in the database# spectreProject */
+- 'trigger'-> POST endpoint that triggers docker job that adds data to database from external API
+- 'store' -> POST endpoint that accepts json body to add data to database
+- 'load' -> GET endpoint can accept argument datetime with an int in unix time
+- 'lastEntry' -> GET endpoint that returns last item in database
+- 'deleteDatabase' -> GET endpoint thtat removes all items from database
+- 'dbLength'  -> GET endpoint returns length of items in the database# spectreProject

+*/